-While we can break it down with the numbers, knowing these numbers won’t do you any good if your don’t know how to implement this in your daily life.
+While we can break it down with the numbers, knowing these numbers won’t do you any good if you don’t know how to implement this in your daily life.
 So, forget the numbers!

-Here are my top, real-life strategies to easily manage how much added sugar you are eating.
+Here are my top, real-life strategies to easily and mindfully manage how much added-sugar you are eating.

 ♥ Milk and fruit have natural sugars – these are OK, great even!
 Please don’t give up on low-fat dairy and whole fruit because you’re worried about the sugar content.
 This naturally occurring sugar is what your body needs to function properly and is not included in the new recommendation.

 ♥ Get familiar with the nutrition facts label.
 You don’t need to look at this every time you eat something, but it is worth taking a peek at the amount of sugar listed on the label before you buy an item, or to get familiar with something you and your family eat on a regular basis.